mit-han-lab/llm-awq/tinychat/README.md

 | AWQ-INT4   | 84.1  | 64.4 | 61.3   | 86.7  | 73.2  | 88.2 | 1714.79 | 83.2 | 79.6   | 68.9 |

 ## New Optimization of Context Stage
-We have optimized the speed of the context stage and updated our code with several enhancements, including the adoption of flash attention and the elimination of redundant computations.
+We have optimized the speed of the context stage and updated our code with several enhancements, including the adoption of FlashAttention and the elimination of redundant computations.
 The key optimizations include:
-1. Adopting the flash-attention kernel. (currently supports only single-batch operations to achieve better results)
+1. Adopting the FlashAttention kernel. (currently supports only single-batch operations to achieve better results)
 2. Computing only the last tokens in the final logits layer.
 (This method is used by default.)
 3. Utilizing history KV caches in the context stage to speed up. (chunk prefilling)